-What is Hay fever? - and how does it affect people?
+Hay fever: What is it, and how does it affect people? - CBBC Newsround

 It has proteins in it which can cause your nose, eyes and throat to become swollen or irritated.

-This means people can suffer from symptoms like itchy eyes or runny noses as your body tries to protect itself from the pollen by flushing it out.
+This means people might suffer from symptoms like itchy eyes or runny noses.
+This is because your body tries to protect itself by getting rid of the pollen.

-Hay fever is one of the most common allergies and affects around 13 million people in the UK.
+Hay fever is one of the most common allergies in the UK, affecting around 13 million people.

 You can get it at any age, although it usually starts when you are young.